chumbie/statbasket/README.md

 Output:
 25.4
 ```
+For a full list of available attributes and methods, view the individual class docstrings.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.